 Beautiful white Buddhist temple located in the heart of Krabi Town, near the weekend Night Market.

 WAT THAM SUA

 A stunning temple complex built into a mountain that is accessible via a 1,200+ step climb up a mountain.
 At the top you’ll find a beautiful white temple, golden Buddhas, stupas and 360 views of Krabi.
 Wat Tham Sua, also known as Tiger Cave Temple, is a 20-minute drive from Krabi Town.

-Breakfast feast at Rayavadee Krabi.
+An amazing stay at Rayavadee Krabi.

 THE GROTTO AT RAYAVADEE

 Located in Railay, the Grotto is set on Phra Nang Beach inside a limestone karst with views of the ocean and offshore islands.
 The location is pretty spectacular, all the feels of dining in a cave.

 Jungle Kitchen is a local favorite in Ao Nang that serves delicious, affordable Thai cuisine.
 Popular dishes at this family run restaurant include yellow curry crab, grilled prawns, Tom Yum soup, black pepper crab, steamed fish and variety of curries.

 Another Ao Nang favorite, Kodam Kitchen’s menu is filled with classic Thai dishes including curries, stir fry, soups, papaya salad and roti.
 But it’s the prawns that are a highlight for most visitors, cooked several different ways including pan grilled with garlic butter and pepper, stir fried with lemongrass and chili oil and baked with black pepper, ginger and celery.